jl908069/GUMsley_Sum/mdata/GUM_conversation_grounded.md

 KITTY:	Mhm.
 	Did you --
 	Did you put it in a trash bag?

 CURT:	I took that brown trash thing,
 	and tucked a bag in it.
 	And then I put them in there.
-	Squashed em down,
+	Squashed em down.